floswald/NumericalMethods/website/index.md

 ## Course Overview

 This is a course for PhD students at SciencesPo Paris in Computational Economics.
 You will learn about some commonly used methods in Computational Economics.
-These methods are being used in *all* fields of Economics, despite it being offered as part of the Macro Sequence.
+These methods are being used in *all* fields of Economics.
 The course has a clear focus on applying what you learn.
 We will cover the theoretical concepts that underlie each topic, but you should expect a fair amount of *hands on* action required on your behalf.
 In the words of the great [Che-Lin Su](https://scholar.google.com/citations?user=6AZSMiwAAAAJ&hl=en):

 > Doing Computation is the only way to learn Computation.
 Doing Computation is the only way to learn Computation.
 Doing Computation is the only way to learn Computation.